GSA/digitalgov.gov/content/posts/2012-02-22-my-tsa-mobile-app.md

 url: /2012/02/22/my-tsa-mobile-app/
 date: 2012-02-22 12:28:21 -0400
 title: My TSA Mobile App
-summary: 'Mobile Gov Experiences&nbsp;are agency stories about creating anytime, anywhere, any device government services and info.
-This&nbsp;entry is a story shared by the Transportation Security Administration.
-The&nbsp;MY TSA mobile app and website&nbsp;developed by the Transportation Security Administration (TSA) is designed to help passengers better prepare for security so'
+summary: 'Mobile Gov Experiences are agency stories about creating anytime, anywhere, any device government services and info.
+This entry is a story shared by the Transportation Security Administration.
+The MY TSA mobile app and website developed by the Transportation Security Administration (TSA) is designed to help passengers better prepare for security so'
 categories:
   - Mobile
 tag: